Bradleigh Olson

 Genevieve Larocque

-Director and Part - Time teacher & Naturalist
+Founder, Director & Naturalist

 With a background in early childhood education, Gen initially embarked on their journey in the educational field while pursuing their studies.
 Following this, they transitioned into a full-time role as a yoga instructor, where they honed their skills as an entrepreneur, educator, and community leader.